-There has been a rise in the number of gardeners who are shifting to organic fertilizers to feed their plants.
+There has been a rise in the number of gardeners shifting to organic fertilizers to feed their plants.

-Among these natural fertilizers, molasses is a great plant fertilizer which helps grow healthy plants.
+Among these natural fertilizers, molasses is a great plant fertilizer that helps grow healthy plants.

 Besides being rich in micronutrients for your plants, organic molasses is also a great way to keep pests away.

-Produced during the manufacture of sugar, molasses is a by-product which is left after most of the sugar is extracted from sugar cane or sugar beets.
+Produced during the manufacture of sugar, molasses is a by-product that is left after most of the sugar is extracted from sugar cane or sugar beets.

-Although it is just a by-product, molasses is a sweet liquid which is used as a natural remedy for many ailments, added to animal feed, and used as a sweetener in baked goods.
+Although it is just a by-product of sugarcane, molasses is a sweet liquid that is used as a natural remedy for many ailments, added to animal feed, and used as a sweetener in baked goods.

 Since molasses is full of minerals and vitamins, it is used as an effective liquid fertilizer.

 Why Should You Use Molasses For Plant Growth?

 This is an important question that might be in your mind.